kubernetes/enhancements/keps/sig-node/2000-graceful-node-shutdown/README.md

       - Impact of its outage on the feature:
       - Impact of its degraded performance or high-error rates on the feature:

+No, this feature doesn't depend on any specific services running the cluster.
+It only depends on systemd running on the node itself.

 ### Scalability